State Layer

 try await userSearch.search(term: "thi")

-// fetch more results
+// Load more results

 try await userSearch.loadMoreUsers()

-// all the fetched results for "thi"
+// All the loaded results for "thi"

 var users = userSearch.state.users

-// change the search term
+// Change the search term

 try await userSearch.search(term: "thie")

-// all the fetched results for "thie"
+// All the loaded results for "thie"

 users = userSearch.state.users